 The seismic performance of the bridge is analysed employing the FE method.
 The deck and the piers are modeled with elastic and inelastic beam elements, respectively.
 The reinforcement of the d = 2 m RC piers has been computed according to the provisions of the Greek Code for Reinforced Concrete (EK $\Omega\Sigma$, 2000) for columns with large ductility demands.
 The inelastic behavior of the piers is simulated with a nonlinear model, calibrated against the results of RC section analysis using the USC-RC software [2001].
-The result of such a calibration is shown in Fig. 1b.Linear elastic springs and dashpots are used to model the compression ($K{c,b}$) and shear stiffness ($K{s,b}$) and damping ($C{c,b}$, $C{s,b}$) of the bearings (Fig. 1b).
+Linear elastic springs and dashpots are used to model the compression (K{c,b}) and shear stiffness (K{s,b}) and damping (C{c,b}, C{s,b}) of the bearings.

 The footings and the abutments are modelled with elastic hexahedral continuum elements, assuming the properties of RC (E = 30 GPa).
-An idealised 20 m deep substratum of homogeneous stiff clay is considered, having an undrained shear strength $S_u = 150$ kPa (Fig. 1c).
+An idealised 20 m deep substratum of homogeneous stiff clay is considered, having an undrained shear strength Su = 150 kPa (Figure 2).
 The latter is also modeled with hexahedral continuum elements.
 Nonlinear soil behaviour is modelled with a kinematic hardening model, having a Von Mises failure criterion and an associated flow rule [Anastasopoulos et al., 2011].